Princess Penelope Figurative Language Answers

 Scientific and Theoretical Perspective

 The effectiveness of the Princess Penelope method is backed by cognitive linguistics and educational psychology.
-The theory of conceptual metaphor (Lakoff & Johnson) posits that we understand abstract concepts (like time, emotion, argument) through more concrete, physical experiences.
+That's why the theory of conceptual metaphor (Lakoff & Johnson) posits that we understand abstract concepts (like time, emotion, argument) through more concrete, physical experiences.
 "Her anger was a volcano" maps the concrete experience of a violent, erupting geological event onto the abstract emotion of anger.
 This makes the emotion more tangible and visceral for the reader.

 Common Pitfalls and How to Avoid Them